Lisa Maxwell (actress)

-Lisa Maxwell (born 24 November 1963) is an English actress, television presenter and singer, best known for her role in The Bill as Samantha Nixon.
+Lisa Maxwell (born 24 November 1963) is an English actress and television presenter, best known for her role in The Bill as Samantha Nixon.
 Between 2009 and 2014, she was a regular panellist on ITV chat show series Loose Women.

 Early life

 Maxwell was born in the Elephant & Castle district of Southwark, South London, in November 1963.
 When she was conceived, her father, John Murphy, already had a pregnant wife.
-Her 22-year-old mother, Valerie Maxwell, returned to her parents' home, where the three of them brought up Lisa.
+Her 22-year-old mother, Valerie Maxwell, returned to her parents' home, where the three of them brought up Maxwell.
 She met her father for the first time when she was 45.
 She has three paternal half-siblings.

 Maxwell was educated at the Italia Conti Academy of Theatre Arts, and first acted on TV aged 11, in a schools programme A Place Like Home.
 In 1981, she participated in BBC TV's A Song for Europe as a member of the group Unity.
-They finished in last place with the song "For Only a Day".
+They finished in last place.